-The source code of the application can be consulted on the JaCa-Web web site8, where the interested reader can find also the address of a running instance that can be used for tests.
-Here we just report a snippet of the ProductFinder agents' source code (Fig. 5), with in evidence (i) the plans used by the agent to react to changes to the search state property perceived from the ProductDirectory artifact - adding and removing a new search goal, and (ii) the plan used to achieve that goal, first getting the product list by means of the requestProducts operation and then updating the ProductDirectory accordingly by adding new products and removing products no more available.
-It is worth noting the use of the keywords belief - related to the keywords
+The source code of the application can be consulted on the JaCa-Web web site, where the interested reader can find also the address of a running instance that can be used for tests.
+Here we just report a snippet of the ProductFinder agents' source code (Fig. 5), with in evidence (i) the plans used by the agent to react to changes to the search state property perceived from the ProductDirectory artifact - adding and removing a new search goal, and (ii) the plan used to achieve that goal, first getting the product list by means of the requestProducts operation and then updating the

-8http://jaca-web.sourceforge.net
+&lt;sup>9http://jacaweb.sourceforge.net